Submission Guidelines and Policies

-Anyone may submit an original article to be considered for publication in the Rose-Hulman Undergraduate Mathematics Journal provided that all authors of the article were undergraduates when the work described in the article was completed.
-Faculty coauthors are not permitted.
+Anyone may submit an original article to be considered for publication in the Rose-Hulman Undergraduate Mathematics Journal provided that all authors of the article were undergraduates or high school students when the work described in the article was completed.
+Faculty coauthors are not permitted; however, faculty may be listed as a sponsor of the paper.
 The article may be submitted after one or more authors has obtained an undergraduate degree as long as the mathematics described in the paper was completed prior to graduation.
 The authors must also own the copyright to the work being submitted or be authorized by the copyright owner or owners to submit the article.
 Authors are the initial owners of the copyrights to their works.

 Topics for papers may come from many sources.
 For example, REU programs generate interesting, and often original, work.
 Many departments of mathematics require senior projects or papers.
 Presentations at undergraduate mathematics conferences could be expanded and made suitable for publication.
 Work from summer internships requiring mathematical tools also might be appropriate for publication.

 Although the paper need not contain original research in mathematics, it must be interesting, well-written, and at a level that is clearly beyond a typical homework assignment.
 Readers of the journal should expect to see new results, new and interesting proofs of old results, historical developments of a theorem or area of mathematics, or interesting applications of mathematics.

 The journal publishes articles on a rolling basis.
 This means that articles are published online as soon as they are ready for publication.
 There are no relevant submission deadlines.

 In order to begin the review process of your paper, we must receive the following: